 Let me start by saying that I know how excruciating the first couple of weeks after embryo transfer can be.
 Between my wife and I, we’ve been through a few IFV and IUI cycles, and the two weeks post embryo transfer (or sperm injection) are definitely the hardest.

-If you are reading this article, you are probably spending a lot of time poking your breasts to see if they are a bit tender (by the way, the more you poke them, the more tender they get!).
-Or you are double guessing yourself on whether your headache is a sign of pregnancy, or if it’s due to your stress levels.
+If you are reading this article after IVF or a fertility treatment, you are probably spending a lot of time poking your breasts to see if they are a bit tender (by the way, the more you poke them, the more tender they get!).
+Or you are trying to work out whether your headache is a sign of pregnancy, or if it’s due to your stress levels.

 I have been there, the wait feels like an eternity!

 And, unfortunately, there is no magic wand that will tell you with certainty whether you are pregnant or not until two weeks after embryo transfer.
-You just have to be very patient, my friend.
+You just have to be very patient.

-That said, the positive symptoms after embryo transfer listed below are all a good indication that you could be pregnant, and might spark a bit of hope and optimism to get you through the next few days.
+That said, the positive signs that IVF has worked listed below are all a good indication that you could be pregnant, and might spark a bit of hope and optimism to get you through the next few days.

-Here’s a list of early signs that you could experience within 14 days after embryo transfer, and that could mean that you are pregnant:
+Here’s a list of early signs that you could experience within 14 days from the date of the embryo transfer, and that could mean that you are pregnant: